more-cars/rest-api/README.md

 * run `npm run docker:build-image` to create a docker image for the application
     * the resulting image can be used for local deployments or for a "real" release candidate for production

+## Run tests

+* run `npm run tests:jest` to execute all unit tests
+* run `npm run tests:jest:coverage` to additionally create a code coverage report afterward
+    * the report will be stored in the `coverage` folder in the project's root directory

 ## API specification

 Every REST API endpoint is documented in an _OpenAPI_ file.